Relaxation in dipolar spin ladders: from pair production to false-vacuum decay

-The full exploration of non-equilibrium dipolar spin models is further facilitated by the capability to controllably prepare non-trivial initial spin distributions.
-For polar molecules this was demonstrated in recent experiments where each layer was initialized in opposite spin states~(encoded in rotational molecular levels)~\cite{Tobias_Science_375_2022}.
-This case is particularly interesting because dipolar exchange results in the correlated creation of spin excitations in each layer~\cite{bilitewski2023manipulating, bilitewski2023momentumselective}, resembling pair creation from vacuum fluctuations, or parametric amplification and two-mode squeezing in quantum optics~\cite{agarwal2013quantum}.
+Exploring non-equilibrium dynamics in dipolar spin models is further facilitated by the capability to controllably prepare layered arrays with non-trivial initial spin distributions \cite{Atala2014, Ye2019, Gall2021, Hirthe2023, wienand2023emergence}.
+For polar molecules this was demonstrated in recent experiments where each layer was initialized in opposite spin states~(encoded in rotational levels)~\cite{Tobias_Science_375_2022}.
+This case is particularly interesting since dipolar exchange results in the correlated creation of spin excitations in each layer~\cite{bilitewski2023manipulating, bilitewski2023momentumselective}, resembling pair creation from vacuum fluctuations, or parametric amplification and two-mode squeezing in quantum optics~\cite{agarwal2013quantum,PhysRevA.97.063611}.

+Although in contrast to integrable~\cite{Rigol2007} and many-body localized systems~\cite{Abanin2019} non-integrable ones are expected to eventually thermalize~\cite{Dalessio2016}, they may do so after a possibly long transient prethermalization stage, which has been at the focus of major attention~\cite{Dalessio2016, Mallayya2019, Bastianello2021}.
+Long-lived metastable states also appear in so-called false vacuum decay, a phenomena first investigated in the context of quantum field theories with applications in cosmology and theory of fundamental interactions~\cite{coleman1977}, which has been predicted in quantum spin chains \cite{Lagnese2021,PRXQuantum.3.020316} and has been recently observed in ferromagnetic superfluids~\cite{Zenesini2024}.
+Ladder lattices provide a convenient system to study relaxation dynamics~\cite{Atala2014, Steinigweg2014, Ye2019, Rakovszky2022, wienand2023emergence}, as they are theoretically tractable, while still displaying interesting physics.

-In this Letter, we study the non-equilibrium dynamics of a ladder array of spin-1/2 pinned dipoles~(see Fig.~\ref{fig:1}~(a)).
-Ladder arrays provide a convenient and highly relevant system to study non-equilibrium dynamics, as they are numerically tractable, while still displaying interesting physics, as illustrated by recent experiments on hydrodynamics in Hubbard models~\cite{wienand2023emergence}.
-We consider spins in each leg initialized in opposite spin orientations, which may be then subsequently admixed by inter-chain dipolar exchanges.
+In this Letter, we show that experimentally-feasible ladders of spin-1/2 pinned dipoles~(Fig.~\ref{fig:1}~(a)) present a highly non-trivial relaxation dynamics, characterized by an anomalously long-lived prethermal stage.
+We illustrate this for the particular experimentally relevant case in which the spins in each leg are initialized in opposite orientations, which may be subsequently admixed by inter-chain dipolar exchanges.
 We focus on whether and how the initial pattern relaxes towards an equilibrium state characterized by an average zero magnetization in both legs.
-It might be expected that relaxation is fastest when the inter-leg dipolar exchange is maximal, i.e. for dipole moments oriented perpendicular to the ladder direction ($\theta=0$ in Fig.~\ref{fig:1}~(a)), and that increasing the inter-chain separation $\Delta$ only trivially enlarges the relaxation time scale.
-Interestingly, none of these a priori reasonable expectations are correct, illustrating the highly non-trivial nature of the dynamics of dipolar spins.
+It might be expected that relaxation is fastest when the inter-leg dipolar exchange is maximal, i.e. for dipoles oriented perpendicular to the ladder axis~($\theta=0$ in Fig.~\ref{fig:1}~(a)), and that increasing the inter-chain separation $\Delta$ only trivially enlarges the time scale of relaxation, without modifying its qualitative nature.